KaylaBro0/KaylaBro0.github.io/pages/about-my-project.md

 problem: |
   People with Type 1 Diabetes (T1D) face a higher risk of developing cardiovascular diseases like heart attacks and strokes.
 Over time, high blood sugar levels can damage the heart and blood vessels, leading to complications.
-However, managing diabetes involves a lot of decisions— like adjusting insulin doses, tracking blood sugar, and more.
+However, managing diabetes involves a lot of decisions like adjusting insulin doses, tracking blood sugar, and more.
 This can be tricky because every person’s body is different, and their health changes over time.

 approach: |
   To use Deep Q-Networks (DQN), a type of artificial intelligence, to create personalized treatment plans for people with Type 1 Diabetes.
 The
-  AI learns from each patient’s health data—like blood sugar levels, insulin use, heart health, and physical activity—and uses that information to suggest tailored strategies.
+  AI learns from each patient’s health data like blood sugar levels, insulin use, heart health, and physical activity and uses that information to suggest tailored strategies.
 Unlike traditional methods, the DQN adapts over time, improving its recommendations as it receives new data.
-  This personalized, data-driven system aims to help patients manage their diabetes more effectively and reduce their risk of cardiovascular events.
+  This personalized, data driven system aims to help patients manage their diabetes more effectively and reduce their risk of cardiovascular events.

 outcome: |